Multimedia artist living and working between Lithuania and United Kingdom.

-My work comprises digital imaging, photography, drawing and performance art and is highly informed by magical traditions of various cultures as well as contemporary psychology and consciousness studies.
+My work comprises digital imaging, photography, videography, drawing and performance art and is highly informed by magical traditions of various cultures as well as contemporary psychology and consciousness studies.

 In March 2019 I collaborated with the wonderful Beatos Molytės Flamenco Studio on their appearance at the Salsa International competition.
 I was asked to design five expressive broomsticks for the “flamenco witches”.
 The ladies gave a surprisingly unique performance and came second.

 Doorways to Mystery is a video installation I collaborated on with my colleague Darius Vaičekauskas in February 2019.
 The installation was a part of the Festival of Light that takes place every winter in Klaipėda, Lithuania.
 Video in the installation was inspired by a quote from an American ethnobotanist and a researcher of Amazonian shamanism, Terence Mckenna.

 In November 2018 I had an opportunity to show a selection of my latest works at the third Festival of Photography in my hometown, Klaipėda, Lithuania.
 The exhibition was named Dream Reaper – the Seeker of Visions and showed photomontages, drawings and objects from the recent six years.
 My aim with this show was not only to exhibit my work but also to introduce the viewer to the phenomenon of shamanism and it’s significance to contemporary art and culture in general.